jvm123/iolinker/README.md

     iolinker.beginSPI(); // Connect to SPI chip
     iolinker.targetAddress(1); // Address 1
-    iolinker.setPinType(IOLinker::IOLINKER_PULLUP, 3); // P3 is our input
+    iolinker.setPinType(IOLinker::IOLINKER_INPUT, 3); // P3 is our input
     iolinker.registerInterrupt(9); // INT is connected to Arduino pin 9

     Serial.println("Now listening for pin interrupts on P3!");